From 1941 to 1970 the area was a privately owned swimming pool and picnic ground known as “Greenlanes” and well supported by the general public.

 The Club is home to many local organisations and the variety of sporting and social activities they bring helps to give a warm family feeling.
 Members guests are warmly welcomed.

-The volunteer Board of Directors currently consists of John Harvey (President), Sharon Webb (Secretary), Ken Carmichael, Lionel Poustie, Geoffrey James, Cathryn Lloyd, James Parsonage, Alistair Camm, Andrew McQuarrie, Leon Drewe, Michael Sester & Roger Desailly.
+The volunteer Board of Directors currently consists of John Harvey (President), Sharon Webb (Secretary), Lionel Poustie, Cathryn Lloyd, James Parsonage, Alistair Camm, Andrew McQuarrie, Leon Drewe, Michael Sester & Roger Desailly.

 Mike Wilson has been the manager at Taylor Range since 2000.
 Having previously traveled extensively when serving in Her Majesty’s Royal Marines Mike lived in Scotland for several years whilst studying Leisure Management at Abertay University.
 A keen sportsman Mike played semi-professional football on arrival in Australia before hanging up his boots in 2008 and taking on the sport of triathlon in 2013.
-This culminated in his selection for the Australian age group team at the World Multi-Sport Championships in Denmark, 2018.
-Mike enjoys family time and he and his wife Anne have two teenage children.
+This culminated in his selection for the Australian age group team at the World Multi-Sport Championships in Denmark, 2018 & the World Triathlon Championships in Switzerland, 2019.
+Mike enjoys family time and he and his wife Anne have two children.